AdobeDocs/experience-manager-screens.en/help/user-guide/author-and-publish.md

 You can also activate the device from the Device Management Console.
 Follow the steps below:

 1. Navigate to your Screens project > **Devices**.
-1. Select **Device Manager** from the action bar.
+1. Click **Device Manager** from the action bar.
-1. Select the device and select **Activate** from the action bar, as in shown in the figure below.
+1. Click the device and click **Activate** from the action bar, as in shown in the figure below.

 ![screen_shot_2019-02-21at111036am](assets/screen_shot_2019-02-21at111036am.png)

 >[!NOTE]
 >
 >Alternatively, after you have activated the device, you can also edit or update the server URL.
-Select **Edit server URL** from the action bar, as shown in the figure below, then your changes become propagated to the AEM Screens player.
+Click **Edit server URL** from the action bar, as shown in the figure below, then your changes become propagated to the AEM Screens player.

 ![screen_shot_2019-02-21at105527am](assets/screen_shot_2019-02-21at105527am.png)